jlangch/venice/doc/readme/ext-crypt.md

 )
 ```

-The decrypt function expects a base64 encoded string.
+The decrypt function expects a base64 encoded string or a bytebuf.